jimmyfarrell2/intro-to-koa/README.md

 # Intro to Koa

 ## About this Repository
-The code in this repo was prepared for a talk at the [NodeJS](http://www.meetup.com/nodejs/) on Aug 19, 2015.
+The code in this repo was prepared for a talk at the [NYC NodeJS meetup](http://www.meetup.com/nodejs/) on Aug 19, 2015.
 It is meant to give a basic introduction to the Koa web framework for Node.js, while comparing and contrasting to the Express web framework.

 ## Additional Koa Resources